rowansci/MPCONF196GEN-benchmark/README.md

 We generated reference conformers with CREST iMTD-GC [2] using GFN2-xTB [3] and computed conformer energies using Egret-1 [4] neural network potential.

 ## Usage
-`SMILES.txt` contains the number of rotateable bonds, canonical SMILES strings and identifier for each molecule.
-Each `molecules/{molecule_id}/` directory contains a `crest_conformers_egret.extxyz` file with conformers and energies for each molecule.
+- `SMILES.txt` contains the number of rotateable bonds, canonical SMILES strings and identifier for each molecule.
+-  Each `molecules/{molecule_id}/` directory contains a `crest_conformers.xyz` file with conformers and energies for each molecule.

 ## Creating the Benchmark